Concorda/seneca-linkedin-auth/README.md

 For a gentle introduction to Seneca itself, see the [senecajs.org](http://senecajs.org) site.

+If you're using this module, and need help, you can:
 - Post a [github issue][],
 - Tweet to [@senecajs][],
 - Ask on the [Gitter][gitter-url].